Data Leverage: A Framework for Empowering the Public in its Relationship with Technology Companies: Assessing Data Levers

 \subsection{Potential Impact}

-Data strikes and data poisoning harm data-dependent technologies, while CDC improves the performance of a data-dependent technology that can then compete with a target technology.
-As such, we can measure potential impact in terms of performance improvement/degradation, as well as any downstream effects (e.g. performance degradation leads to users leaving a platform).
-Ultimately, we are interested in how likely a data lever is to successfully change an organization's behavior.
+Data strikes and data poisoning harm data-dependent technologies, while CDC improves the performance of a data-dependent technology that can then compete with the technology that is the target of data leverage.
+We can measure potential impact in terms of performance improvement/degradation, as well as downstream effects (e.g. performance degradation leads to users leaving a platform).
+Ultimately, we are interested in how likely a data lever is to successfully change an organization's behavior with regards to the goals of the data leverage effort, e.g. making changes related to economic inequality, privacy, environmental impact, technologies that reinforce bias, etc.

-One relevant finding from prior work is how data strikes interact with diminishing returns of data.
-In general, ML performance exhibits diminishing returns: a system can only get so accurate.
-As such, when an organization accumulates a large amount of data and begins to receive diminishing returns from additional data, they are not very vulnerable to small data strikes.
-Most technologies using big data are robust to the inclusion of any one individual in the training data \cite{Koh2017Jul,vincent_mapping_2019}.
-To a company with billions of users, a small data strike simply may not matter.
-Large data strikes, on the other hand, could be hugely effective.
+A relevant finding from prior work \cite{vincent_mapping_2019} describes how data strikes interact with diminishing returns of data.
+ML performance exhibits diminishing returns; in general, for a particular task, a system can only get so accurate even with massive increases in available data.
+As such, when an organization accumulates a sufficient amount of data and begins to receive diminishing returns from new data, that organization is not very vulnerable to small data strikes.
+Such strikes will --- broadly speaking --- only unwind these diminishing marginal returns.
+To a company with billions of users, a (relatively) small data strike simply may not matter.

-The potential impact of data poisoning is huge: a large-scale data poisoning attack could render a dataset completely unusable.
-This approach is also appealing from a bargaining perspective: a group could poison some data contributions, and make some demand in return for the ``antidote''.
-However, the enormous research interest in detecting data poisoning means that the would-be poisoners face a constant arms race with researchers.
+The potential impact of data poisoning is also enormous: a large-scale data poisoning attack could render a dataset completely unusable.
+This approach is also appealing for bargaining: a group could poison some data contributions, and make some demand in return for the ``antidote''.
+However, the enormous corporate interest in detecting data poisoning means that the would-be poisoners face a constant arms race with operators of targeted technologies.
 In the worst case scenario, they will be caught, their poisoned data deleted, and the end effect will be equivalent to a data strike.

 CDC campaigns, which improve technology performance, operate in the opposite direction of data strikes.
-Small-scale CDC could be very high impact: echoing the Pareto rule, about 20\% of the users of a system could help a competitor get around 80\% of the best-case performance \cite{vincent_can_2020}.
-This could be done quickly and effectively with a coordinated effort of power users.
+Small-scale CDC could be high impact: about 20\% of the users of a system could help a competitor get around 80\% of the best-case performance \cite{vincent_can_2020}.
 On the other hand, once returns begin to diminish, the marginal effect of additional people engaging in CDC begins to fall.